I thank god every day for stupid people.

 So after my not healthy at all dinner the night before, I had some serious calories to burn this morning.
 Luckily it was a glorious winters morning at Keller’s.
 I worked up a sweat in those snow shoes, even though it was only twenty six degrees.
 There was no one else any where in the forest or on the trail but me and some left over wild animal prints in the fresh snow.
 An awesome morning indeed, well until I started my jog back, all up hill.
 Let’s just say I got exhausted fast.
 I forgot my H20 also, which made the run harder.
 I only ran about four miles this morning, but that was a hard workout, my first this season in snow shoes.

 When I returned to the roads of my neighborhood, I took the snow shoes off and just jogged on the slightly icy roads.
 It wasn’t bad; I hadn’t even slipped even once and I was patting myself on the back about that when I glanced the traffic down on the highway below at me stopped.
 From my view point on the ridge line of Arrowbear Lake Drive, I could see the accident below me.
 A two wheel drive little Lexus sedan had spun out, hit the mountain and Lexus pieces were scattered all over the highway.
+Car accidents are obviously never funny and if you have been in one then you may need to find an attorney like Herrman & Herrman, PLLC for help.
+But this just shows how important it is to be prepared when you drive in these conditions.
+If you’re driving in conditions, don’t be like this yuppie.
 Traffic was stopped on highway 18, as I made my way closer to home and down the last hill.
 I was in full view of the highway at that moment, and I thought to myself, don’t fall on the ice now, all these people are watching you and bored.
 Than I fell, of course.
 That was a little embarrassing.
 I picked myself up quick, and sprinted across the highway.
 One of my neighbors, one I’d never really seen before, was chilling in front of my house watching the stopped traffic.
 He asked me what happened and I explained

 “Some flat lander yuppie in a Lexus sports car hit the mountain, same place they always cause accidents” He than asked me how the roads were aside from that, and I told him they were fine, thinking this guy probably had a four wheel drive truck, like every one else in this neighborhood.
 We said goodbyes and he wondered off.
 Five minutes later, same neighbor drives by in the BMW Z3.
 Wops, I might have said a few things rather insulting about yuppies, that sounds like me.